Why Rabbits Make Great Pets

 Two unneutered males will fight, and females will also get along better together when spayed.

 Feeding a pet rabbit is pretty straightforward.
 They will need a ready supply of grass hay and pellets, plus a salt and mineral spool.
 The tricky part of keeping pet rabbits is not overdoing it on the treats.
-Rabbits have a very delicate digestive system and large changes of any sort can cause problems.
+Rabbits have a very delicate digestive system, and large changes of any sort can cause problems.
 Even something as seemingly safe as feeding a large amount of watermelon can lead to ketosis and death.

 Pet rabbits will also need some entertainment.
 They like to chew and will need safe wood to chew on.
 They like to rip and shred, so a cardboard box can be great fun.
-Bird toys such as balls with bells inside, or even sturdy ropes for small dogs, are all fun for a rabbit to fling around.
+Bird toys, such as balls with bells inside, or sturdy ropes for small dogs, are all fun for a rabbit to fling around.

 Rabbits like to set up their area just so and can get very grouchy and possessive if you mess up their hard work by constantly putting all their toys away.
 This is another reason to give your rabbit their own space in addition to letting them hang out around the house.